cosminHncu/weatherApp/README.md

 # weatherApp

-The weatherApp is a web-based application that uses the Leaflet library to display a map.
-By tapping on the map, users can get the exact location and view a detailed weather forecast and geodata for that location.
-The app is designed to be user-friendly and provides accurate and up-to-date information to help users plan their day and make informed decisions.
-The weatherApp is a valuable tool for anyone who wants to stay informed about the weather in their area
+The weatherApp project is a simple and intuitive weather forecasting tool that uses the leaflet library and two APIs to provide users with a map-based interface and real-time weather information.
+By interacting with the map, users can select a location and view a small forecast for that location, including current temperature and weather conditions.
+The app uses one API to retrieve the geolocation data for the selected location and another API to retrieve the weather forecast information.

+Overall, weatherApp provides an easy and convenient way to access up-to-date weather information for any location on the map.
+Whether you're planning a trip, checking the weather for your daily commute, or simply curious about the weather in a new location, weatherApp has you covered.

 - link: https://cosminhncu.github.io/weatherApp/